 ISP team process

 The ISP is built on information gathered from the perspective of the person, their family, guardian, or designated representative, the SC or PA and others directed by the person.
 This might include friends, family members, teachers, providers and others who know and care about the person.
-These contributors are referred to as the ISP team.
+These contributors are referred to as the ISP team

-The ISP team is there to assist the person in making informed choices about what will be included in their ISP.
+is there to assist the person in making informed choices about what will be included in their ISP.
 They might assist the person to review available options and support the person to make decisions based on the person’s values, preferences

 The “team” could be as simple as a person sitting down with his Personal Agent and perhaps a chosen family member.
 For someone else, it might be a more comprehensive team made up of the person, her family, representatives of her chosen provider organizations, and her Services Coordinator.